maritz/nohm/docs/index.md

 user.property('email'); // returns 'someMail@example.com'
 ```

-The convenience short versions .p() and .prop() still exist, but are deprecated and cause a deprecation warning.

 There are several other methods for dealing with properties:

 - allProperties() - get an object with all properties plus it's id